erred/uva-rp2/report/report.md

 the availability of other protocols for later parts, and the author's familiarity with the Go language.
 As a proof of concept,
-the code is relatively straightforward and available upstream on the `rfc6062` branch.
+the code is a relatively straightforward implementation of the RFC, reusing large parts of the code already existing for UDP communications, and is available upstream on the `rfc6062` branch.
-However, API design issues mean it cannot yet be integrated into a mainline release.
+However, there remains API design issues, which are a blocker for merging into the main release.

 ### forward